Gradius: Spin-offs

 The Parodius series, started in 1988, is similar to Gradius, but with more cartoony settings.
 The name is a portmanteau of "parody" and "Gradius".
-Many of the mainstays of the Gradius series are included, albeit in a parodied format; this includes neon-colored core warships, effeminate moai, and large dancing women as bosses.
+The Parodius series parodies many of the common elements of the Gradius series, including neon-colored core warships, effeminate moai, and large dancing women as bosses.
 Early games focused mainly on parodying Gradius games, but more recent games have poked fun at other Konami franchises, including Castlevania and Ganbare Goemon.
 The games offer a large number of different characters to use, each with different weapons.
 The characters consist of ones created for the series, such as Takosuke, and popular Konami characters like Pentarou and Upa (from Bio Miracle Bokutte Upa).
 Vic Viper also appears in all titles.
-The Parodius games also distinguish themselves from the Gradius series in their music.
-Unlike the Gradius games, whose music are either unique to each game or refer to earlier games in the series, the music in the Parodius games parodies a diverse pool of public domain sources, including a large contingent of classical music.
+The Parodius games also distinguish themselves from the Gradius series with their music.
+Unlike the Gradius games, whose soundtracks are either unique to each game or refer to earlier games in the series, the music in the Parodius games parodies a diverse pool of public domain sources, including a large contingent of classical music.